 Today, the Institute runs a diverse range of international projects in biodiversity research, capacity building and community-based conservation.

 COLLECTIONS and LIBRARY

-In 1971, the Institute’s zoological collections of over 60,000 scientific specimens (42,000 Recent and fossil mammals, 19,000 Recent birds, and a specialist collection of butterflies) were recognised as being of national and international importance and it became a Charitable Trust (No 268830).
+In 1971, the Institute’s zoological collections of over 60,000 scientific specimens (42,000 recent and fossil mammals, 19,000 birds, and a specialist collection of butterflies) were recognised as being of national and international importance and it became a Charitable Trust (No 268830).

 In 1986, it was further recognised as a Registered Scientific Institution by the UK’s Department of the Environment and was listed under CITES as GB010.

-The library contains hundreds of books and thousands of reprints relating to mammal and bird taxonomy.
+The library is extensive and includes thousands of reprints relating to mammal and bird taxonomy.
 There is also a specialist digital library of reprints focusing on bat research in Southeast Asia.